robgon-art/tic-tac-toe/README_dev_plan.md

 7. Create the UI with HTML canvas with tests
 8. Implement tests for components and processors with tests
 9. Refine the AI algorithm with tests

+## AI Strategy

+The AI will use a rule-based strategy, applying rules in priority order:

+1. **Win if Possible**: If there is a move that completes three in a row, take it immediately to win.
+2. **Block Opponent's Win**: If the opponent has two in a row and an empty square would complete three, block that move.
+3. **Create a Fork**: If possible, make a move that creates two simultaneous threats to win on the next turn (a fork).
+4. **Block Opponent's Fork**: If the opponent can create a fork, block it.
+If multiple blocking options exist, choose one that also creates your own opportunity.
+5. **Take the Center**: If the center square is open, take it.
+This is especially strong when the computer goes second.
+6. **Play Opposite Corner**: If the opponent is in a corner, play the opposite corner if available.
+7. **Take an Empty Corner**: If one or more corners are free, take one.
+8. **Take an Empty Side**: If corners and center are occupied, take a side square.

+This approach implements a "perfect play" strategy that should never lose and will always win when possible.

 ## Testing Strategy